 Each of these "kyū" grades or levels are denoted with color-coded belts, mostly to give instructors a instant visual reminder of a student's relative skill and knowledge, and their place in the curriculum.
 The number of kyū ranks, and their corresponding color codes, vary greatly between different dōjō.

 The rank of hachikyū (8th level) is conferred upon everyone at birth.
 All other mudansha ranks are granted at the sole discretion of the head instructor of the student's main dōjō.
 Usually, this approval is granted upon completing a comprehensive exam before the head instructor.
-As the student progresses, additional material is introduced, so these exams become longer and more arduous.
+As the student progresses, additional material is introduced, so these cumulative exams become longer and more arduous.
 It should be noted that students rarely (if ever) fail a promotional exam, because competent instructors do not offer promotions to those who are not completely, absolutely ready for them.

 How to Earn Ranking Online